-Other than a paved highway and the small community of Dease Lake, located 70km west of the Turnagain property, there is no infrastructure close to the Turnagain property.
+Other than a paved highway and the small community of Dease Lake, located 65km west of the Turnagain property, there is no infrastructure close to the Turnagain property.
 A small amount of hydroelectric power is generated near Dease Lake, to supply the town, but there is little excess capacity.
-The closest suitable source of hydroelectric power for mine development is the completed Northwest Transmission Line at Bob Quinn Lake, 207 km south along the highway.
-If a mineral resource is found on our Turnagain property, on-site power generation may be required.
+The closest suitable source of hydroelectric power for mine development is the completed Northwest Transmission Line at Tatogga Lake, 98 km south along the highway.
+The plan for power supply is to connect the proposed Turnagain Mine to the BC Hydro system with a ~160 km long (powerline route) 287 kV powerline from the existing operating BC Hydro 287 kV substation at Tatogga Lake.